 - Click the pencil icon to edit the request.

 - Scroll to the bottom of the page and click Resend This Recommendation Request.

 Change the Recommender's Email Address

-The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access Recommendations unless you choose to waive your right of inspection and review.
-Prior to requesting an Recommendation, you are required to indicate whether you wish to waive your rights.
-GradCAS will release your decision to waive or not waive access to your Recommenders and designated programs.
+The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access recommendations unless you choose to waive your right of inspection and review.
+Prior to requesting any recommendations, you are required to indicate whether you wish to waive your rights.
+GradCAS will release your decision to waive or not waive access to your recommenders and designated programs.
 Your waiver decision serves the same purpose as a legal signature and is binding.

 Once you make a selection, you can't change it, so consider the choices carefully.

 Some programs may request or require that you complete a Kira Talent assessment, which is separate from your GradCAS application.
 Kira Talent is a cloud-based, online video screening platform where your programs create virtual interview questions.
 Contact each program directly if you have questions.

 - Click Open Kira Assessment.